DavisPL-Teaching/261-hw2/hints.md

 a := a + [element];
 ```

-For examples of invariants on arrays/sequences, review the class notes.
+For examples of invariants on arrays/sequences, please review the class notes.

 ## 3.4

 In my implementation, I needed two lemmas.
-You should expermient with your code by adding assertions to figure out what
-Dafny knows and what it doesn't know about your input sequence.
+You should expermient with your code by adding assertions to figure out what Dafny knows and what it doesn't know about your input sequence.

-In my case, I needed one lemma about expressions of the form `a[..(i + 1)]`,
-and another about how `array_sum` behaves on an expression of this form.
+The first of my lemmas was a lemma about expressions of the form `a[..(i + 1)]`, and the second was about how `array_sum` behaves on an expression of this form.
-Note: It is possible to do it with only one lemma, and not two.
+(Note that it is also possible to do it with only one lemma, and not two.)